ogorton/dmscatter/README.md

-# A Fortran Program for Experimental WIMP Analysis
+# DMFortFactor: A Fast Fortran Program for WIMP-Nucleus Form Factors
 *Oliver Gorton, Changfeng Jiao, and Calvin Johnson*

+Can be used as a standard Fortran program via the command line, or via our convenient Python interfaces, which offer a minimal interface, optionally extensible to the full capabilities of the underlying program.

 **Dev Contacts**